portainer/portainer-docs/docs/v2.0-be/deploy/beinstallk8s.md

         ### :fontawesome-solid-server: Portainer Server Deployment

-        Based on how you would like expose Portainer Service, Select an option below
+        Based on how you would like expose the Portainer Service, select an option below:

         === "NodePort"
             Using the following command, Portainer will be available on port 30777.